Last Updated 6/5/2018.

 - Be sure to select match 'Any' filter in the top right corner.

 6. Click Ok then create the segment by selecting '+Create Segment'.

 Your Segment Filters should look something like the above, and now you are capturing all variations of your website.

 Doesn't the wildcard capture all my possible URLs?

 Adding a wildcard to the end or in the middle of a segment URL will capture any pages that contain the first part of the URL (or end of the URL, if using a wildcard in the middle).
 But, you need to place it in the correct spot to work correctly.
 When creating segments using a wildcard (*), make sure you are using the Wildcard filter.
-Reach out to your Customer Success Manager if you have questions, or check out this article on Using Segment Filters and Predicates.
+Reach out to [email protected] or your dedicated Customer Success Manager for help.